aitorvs/auto-parcel/README.md

 ### Dependencies

-Just add the following to gradle dependencies:
+Add the following to gradle dependencies:

 ```gradle
 dependencies {